Lambdastic/ShadowBan/README.md

 > shadowban.spy - Required to spy on a player who is shadow banned.
 > shadowban.help - Required to see all commands in game.

+If shadow banned messages are not identical to regular messages (formatting error), please let me know, and I will see how to fix it.